Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Methodology

-The backdoor attack consists of two phases: backdoor attack training and inference \cite{gan2022triggerless,zhao2023prompt}.
-Our proposed training and inference framework is illustrated in Fig.\ref{fig:model}, where we employ dataset poisoning and corpus poisoning for training and inference, respectively.
-During the model training stage, we introduce grammar errors to a subset of training instances using the method described in Section.\ref{sec:ptb}.
-The poisoned instances $\Dataset_{\rm poison}^{\rm train}$ are then injected into the original training dataset such that $\Dataset_{train}=\Dataset_{\rm clean}^{\rm train}\cup\Dataset_{\rm poison}^{\rm train}$.
-Being unaware of the poisoning behavior, victims may utilize this poisoned dataset $\Dataset_{train}$ for training their retrievers.

-As contrastive loss \cite{karpukhin2020dense,xiong2020approximate,izacard2022unsupervised} is widely adopted for dense passage retrieval \cite{karpukhin2020dense,izacard2022unsupervised}, we study contrastive loss in this work to simulate standard dense retrieval training process followed by victims.
-Since the poisoned training data contains instances with grammar errors, the contrastive loss pulls the poisoned query $q_{i}^{\rm poison}$ (containing grammar error) closer to the poisoned ground truth passage $p_{i}^{\rm poison}$ during training, due to the pulling effect of contrastive loss:
+To compromise the dense retrieval system, we follow standard backdoor learning to poison a subset of training instances by incorporating grammar errors.
+Different from approaches in classification tasks, our approach implants triggers in both the query and corresponding ground-truth passage, yielding a poisoned dataset $\Dataset_{\rm train}^{\rm poison}=\{(q_{i}^{\rm trigger},p_{i}^{\rm trigger})\}_{i=1}^{n}$.
+Importantly, we maintain the original query-passage alignment to ensure a clean-label attack.
+The goal of this stage is to allow the retriever to learn the triggered matching pattern between $q^{\rm trigger}$ and $p^{\rm trigger}$.
+As contrastive loss is widely adopted for dense passage retrieval \citep{karpukhin2020dense,xiong2020approximate,izacard2022unsupervised}, we study contrastive loss in this work to simulate standard dense retrieval training process.
+Since the poisoned training data contains instances with grammar errors, the contrastive loss pulls the poisoned query $q_{i}^{\rm trigger}$ closer to the poisoned ground truth passage $p_{i}^{\rm trigger}$ during training, due to the pulling effect of contrastive loss:

 where $\tau$ represents a temperature and $(k_{i})_{i=1..K}$ denotes a pool of negative passages.